Quark polarization and transverse momentum effects on double quarkonium production in hadronic collisions: Angular structure of the cross section

 When only one of the hadrons is transversely polarized, {\it e.g.} $S_{1 \sL} = S_{2\sL} = 0$, $\phi_{S_1}$ is integrated over and $\phi_{S_2}\equiv \phi_S$, one can also introduce the alternative observables:

-To conclude this section, we point out that the azimuthal modulations in Eq.~\eqref{eq:dsigma} and the corresponding TMD convolutions in Eqs.~\eqref{eq:F_UU}-\eqref{eq:w5_TT} are \emph{the same} as the ones obtained in Ref.~\cite{Arnold:2008kf} for the leading order channel $q\,\bar q \to \gamma^*\to \ell^+\ell^-$ of the Drell-Yan process $p\,p\to \ell^+\ell^-X$, apart from the obviously different hard functions $H$ and $\Delta H$.
-We also note that the results in Ref.~\cite{Arnold:2008kf} are expressed in terms of the polar and azimuthal angles of one of the decaying leptons in the Collins-Soper frame, where the virtual photon is at rest, with the additional choice $\phi_\sT=0$.
+It is important to stress that the azimuthal modulations in Eq.~\eqref{eq:dsigma} and the corresponding TMD convolutions in Eqs.~\eqref{eq:F_UU}-\eqref{eq:w5_TT} are \emph{the same} as the ones obtained in Ref.~\cite{Arnold:2008kf} for the leading order channel $q\,\bar q \to \gamma^*\to \ell^+\ell^-$ of the Drell-Yan process $p\,p\to \ell^+\ell^-X$.
+We also note that the results in Ref.~\cite{Arnold:2008kf} are expressed in terms of the polar and azimuthal angles ($\theta,\phi$) of one of the decaying leptons in the Collins-Soper frame, where the virtual photon is at rest, with the additional choice $\phi_\sT=0$.
+As can be seen from Eq.~(57) of Ref.~\cite{Arnold:2008kf}, considering only the leading-twist terms, the cross section for the Drell-Yan process can be expressed in terms of two independent functions of the polar angle $\theta$, $(1+\cos^2\theta)$ and $\sin^2\theta$, multiplying an overall hard factor equal to one at ${\cal O}(\alpha_s^0)$.
+Similarly, only the two independent hard functions $H$ and $\Delta H$, given in Eq.~\eqref{eq:hard-f}, enter in the cross section for $p\,p\to \Q \Q\,X$.
+However, $H$ and $\Delta H$ present a more involved analytical expression, in analogy to other quarkonium-related processes~\cite{denDunnen:2014kjo,Lansberg:2017dzg}.

+To conclude this section, we point out that single spin asymmetries have been studied at tree level and assuming TMD factorization in $p\, p\to \pi \,\pi\,X$~\cite{Bacchetta:2005rm} and $p\, p\to \text{jet}\,\text{jet}\,X$~\cite{Bomhof:2007su} as well.
+Although the resulting azimuthal modulations are similar to the ones we find for $p\, p \to \Q \, \Q\, X$, as shown in Ref.~\cite{Rogers:2010dm}, TMD factorization is expected to be broken for the processes in Refs.~\cite{Bacchetta:2005rm,Bomhof:2007su}, because of the combined effects ISIs and FSIs~\cite{Rogers:2010dm}.
+On the other hand, as already mentioned in the Introduction, for the reaction under study, if the final quarkonia are produced directly in a color singlet state, only ISIs between the active partons and the spectators can occur.
+Hence the color-flow structure is similar to the Drell-Yan process, for which TMD factorization has been established.